Mark Carney: Post-governorships (2020–2024)

 In 2020, Carney served as one of many informal advisors to Canadian prime minister Justin Trudeau, advising him on the government's COVID-19 economic response.
 Carney reportedly advised Trudeau on Canada's response to the COVID-19 pandemic, with Trudeau looking to Carney to help Canada get out of its recession.
 Due to this, Carney was speculated to potentially become Minister of Finance, and later, Canadian prime minister if Trudeau resigned.

-In October 2020, Carney was vice chairman at Brookfield Asset Management (BAM), where he led the firm's environmental, social and governance (ESG) and impact fund investment strategy.
+In October 2020, Carney was vice chairman at Brookfield Asset Management—a spin-off of Brookfield Corporation—where he led the firm's environmental, social and governance (ESG) and impact fund investment strategy.
 In February 2021, Carney retracted an earlier claim that the billion Brookfield Asset Management portfolio was carbon neutral.
 He had based his claim on the fact that Brookfield has a large renewable energy portfolio and "all the avoided emissions that come with that".
 The claim was criticized as accounting tricks because avoided emissions do not counteract the emissions from investments in coal and other fossil fuels responsible for Brookfield's carbon footprint of about 5,200 metric tons of carbon dioxide.